TheHuessy/SFTP_Data_Work/README.md

-# SFTP Related Data Work
+# SFTP Related ETL Data Work

 These scripts are examples of various methods I implement when writing ETL pipelines between an SFTP server and a cloud data warehouse.
 All scripts are intended to be run in a headless environment or docker container.